To overnight in a homestay is a truly unique experience.

 Known as Ha Long Bay on land, Ninh Binh also houses impressive limestone rock formations.
 Near the city of Ninh Bình, The Rice Field Resort in Tam Coc was our destination for the night.

+It’s also the 7th largest consumer of rice, with rice being very much regarded as “a gift from god”.
 What we noticed most about our journey through the countryside, was how early the people woke up for work!

 It was not uncommon to see the women with their sickles and baskets, making their way down to the fields at 5am to avoid the midday heat (35 degrees Celsius was a mighty challenge for us Irish folk!)